Cup to Gram Flour Calculator - See Your Measuring Method Impact

 • 16 oz (1 lb) = 454g = 3.63 cups

-Measurement method matters!
-Scooped flour can be 20% heavier than spooned & leveled flour.
-For best results, use the method specified in your recipe.
+Why measuring method matters: Scooped flour can be up to 20% heavier than spooned & leveled flour!
+For best results, always use the method your recipe specifies.
+When in doubt, spoon & level is safest. 💕

 ⚠️ Your Measuring Method Can Ruin Your Recipe!